Delving into the Subatomic World: Sodium, Protons, Electrons, and Neutrons

 Q: What is the difference between an atom and a molecule?

 A: An atom is the smallest unit of an element, while a molecule is formed when two or more atoms chemically bond together.
-For instance, a sodium atom is an atom, while a sodium chloride molecule (NaCl) is composed of one sodium atom and one chlorine atom bonded together.
+To give you an idea, a sodium atom is an atom, while a sodium chloride molecule (NaCl) is composed of one sodium atom and one chlorine atom bonded together.

 Q: Can the number of protons in an atom change?